With the lockdown potentially lasting for another month it is a very crucial time for F&B owners.

 You could also collect customers’ contact information which lets you communicate with them.

 This is a good way to let them know if you’re still open and which menu item you’re still serving.

-	With online shopping and ecommerce on the rise, expanding to an online business might prove to be a good investment into the future of your business.
+With online shopping and ecommerce on the rise, expanding online might be a good investment for your business.

 If you’re keen to look for a POS system for your F&B store, try out EPOS POS System, Singapore’s leading POS System.